Nursing Home Neglect

 Based in Scranton, Pennsylvania, the attorneys at Needle Law Firm have decades of cumulative experience representing clients injured through other people’s negligence or intentional acts.
 Our skills and commitment have led to numerous successful outcomes for our clients.
 While the vast majority of our cases are resolved through settlements, we are not afraid to go to court when needed.

 We do not charge a fee unless you win.
-For a free consultation regarding a possible nursing home abuse or negligence claim, please call us toll-free at 855-687-4357, or fill out and submit our online “Contact Us” form.
+For a free consultation regarding a possible nursing home abuse or negligence claim, please call us at (570) 344-1266, or fill out and submit our online “Contact Us” form.